g-antonello/CHRISMB_smoking/README.md

 # CHRISMB_smoking
-For the smoking paper of the CHRIS salivary microbiome project
+This repository is to store all scripts to replicate the results obtained in the CHRIS salivary microbiome project, in particular in relation to smoking.
+Unfortunately data cannot be available because of privacy reasons.